RyanPitt100/RyanPitt100/README.md

 ### Hi there 👋 I'm Ryan, an analyst working in the financial regtech industry.

-I've created a few repositories of project I've been working on, as well as my struggles learning CTFs.
+I've created a few repositories of project I've been working on, and am finishing up a quantative trading algorithm.
 - 🌱 I’m currently learning quantitative analysis of stocks using Python.
 - 📫 How to reach me: I'm on [LinkedIn](https://www.linkedin.com/in/ryan-pitt-b9321a238/), say Hi!
 - ⚡ Fun fact: I grow Bonsai Trees!